alistairmccarten/franklampardtributepage/README.md

 # franklampardtributepage
-A tribute page of Frank Lampard's outlining Frank Lampard's tenure as manger at Chelsea Football Club
+A tribute page for Frank Lampard - outlining his tenure as manger at Chelsea Football Club.